Scientific Name

 How to Grow and Care

 Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
-The golden rule when it comes to watering is "never water when the soil is still damp."
+The golden rule regarding watering is "never water when the soil is still damp."
 This is the one error that will certainly kill any plant.
-Watering should commence in the spring, depending upon the weather conditions at the time.
+Watering should commence in the spring, depending on the weather conditions.
 The plants should initially be given a light spray to gently encourage them into growth.

-These cacti can withstand high summer temperatures and benefit, providing accompanied by good ventilation.
-Do not be tempted to overcrowd the plants, and they will be far happier with a little space to allow the air to circulate.
-Winter temperatures can be set as low at 44 to 46 °F (7 to 8 °C).
+These cacti can withstand high summer temperatures and benefit from being accompanied by good ventilation.
+Do not be tempted to overcrowd the plants; they will be far happier with a little space to allow the air to circulate.
+Winter temperatures can be low at 44 to 46 °F (7 to 8 °C).
 Indeed the plants need these low temperatures to ensure a sustained dormant period resulting in good growth and flowering the following growing season.

 Learn more at How to Grow and Care for Turbinicarpus.